Kindergarten students will complete a unit of stars. Students will also be reading fiction stories about first grade.

 Kindergarteners are working on tracking print and responding to questions about what they are reading.
 Students are working on reading tricky words independently.

-In writing students will work on responding to writing prompts as well as using transition words in their writing like: “first, then, last.”
-Students will also continue working on Kindergarten writing conventions.
+In writing students will work on responding to writing prompts with complete sentences.
+Students will also continue working on adding supporting details to their writing.
 Students are practicing mastering their first and last name writing.
-Our spelling test will be a review of our spelling lists from this quarter.

-In math students are continuing a unit on identifying and describing shapes.
+In math students are continuing a unit on stepping up to first grade!
 Students are also reviewing finding the next number, addition, and subtraction skills for mastery.

 Mrs. Vaughn: email@example.com